-Every Monday, MYSTERY OF CHARACTER FEATURING SHANNON MUIR focuses on the art and craft of writing, from Shannon’s perspective or that of guest authors.
+Every Monday through the end of April 2018, MYSTERY OF CHARACTER FEATURING SHANNON MUIR focuses on the art and craft of writing, from Shannon’s perspective or that of guest authors.
 To catch up on all posts, check out the MYSTERY OF CHARACTER FEATURING SHANNON MUIR portion of the website!
 This week features Shannon’s thoughts on whether or not characters should behave differently just because it is holiday time.

 The holidays are supposed to make things jolly and bright, right?

 When we see that Ebenezer Scrooge or the Grinch can even be moved by the season, does it make it a requirement that every character should be?